jpakkane/platypus/readme.md

 The Webassembly version can be built and started by running `ninja servewasm`. `emrun` will then print the server URL to stdout.

+The Android version can be built with the `build_android.py` script.
+It builds a shared lib and places it in the source tree so that Android Studio picks it up automatically.